cleaniquecoders/flowstone/examples/bug-tracking/README.md

 Issue management workflow for development teams with priority handling and resolution tracking.

+> **💡 Note**: This example uses Flowstone's trait-based approach (`InteractsWithWorkflow`) for better IDE support and type safety.
+See [Configuration Guide](../../docs/02-configuration/01-configuration.md#model-integration-trait-vs-supports-configuration) for why this is better than Symfony's `supports` config.

 ## Workflow: New → Assigned → In Progress → Testing → Resolved/Closed

 ### Bug Model